 He is currently working on a second book about Stonewall Jackson.
 This fictional account of the circumstances surrounding Jackson’s death has intrigued him for a long time.

 Mark’s media experience ranges from interviews with Tammy Bruce and a discussion with Tom Brokaw at the Churchill War Rooms in London, to writing for civilwar.com and presentations at symposia, to being an editor of a magazine.
-He is a member of the American Historical Association and the Society for Military History.
+He is a member of the American Historical Association, the Society for Military History and the Lewis & Clark Trail Heritage Foundation.

 He received his Ph.D. in History at the University of Birmingham, England as well as an M.A. and B.A. in English from Georgetown University and Tulane University respectively.